electric-mike/very-good-plus-two/README.md

 To build a production payload, run `npm run build`, and run `shopify theme push` after it has finished to upload the payload to Shopify.

 **NOTE**: When pushing the theme, ensure you select the proper theme to push to; you should never be pushing to the live theme, only a copy.

+## Themekit Backup

+If you dislike the Shopify CLI, and/or prefer Themekit, feel free to use it as well; there is a sample config file in the repository as well.